underscoreio/essential-slick/src/pages/3-modifying.md

 To start with we know that `messages.result` is all the messages in the database, as a `DBIO[Seq[Message]]`.
 The `flatMap` method, expects a function from our `Seq[Message]` to another `DBIO`.
 Our problem here is that we're updating many rows, via many actions, so how can we get a single `DBIO` from that?
-Slick provides `DIO.sequence` for that purpose: it takes a sequence of `DBIO`s and gives back a `DBIO` of a sequence.
+Slick provides `DBIO.sequence` for that purpose: it takes a sequence of `DBIO`s and gives back a `DBIO` of a sequence.

 The end result is a single action we can run, which turns into many SQL statements.
 In fact the action will result in: